layerx-labs/dehouse-landing-page/README.md

 - Keystone CMS: http://localhost:5000
 - Frontend: http://localhost:3000

 ⚠️ Remember to add some events, locations, and testimonials on CMS first.
+Or you can use this [database dump](https://github.com/ickas/dehouse-landing/blob/master/graphql/dump-henrique-202307081719) that already contains some real and dummy data.

 ## 📂 App structure